|

 to be expenses in that period and only variance expenses inventoried.

-Problems with absorption costing also include potential manipulations by
+Problems with AC also include potential manipulations by

 plant managers, such as increasing production regardless of sales levels